dreiekk/OpenVR-Autostarter/README.md

 ## Installation

-You may need to install the [.NET 5.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) to run this program.
+You may need to install the [.NET 5.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) to run this program.

 Download the latest setup from the [Releases](https://github.com/dreiekk/OpenVR-Autostarter/releases/latest) page.